Mostapha45/OOP2Final/README.md

 This is the final project for OOP2

-I have created a Resturant Managment System for Great Burger.
+We have created a Resturant Managment System for Great Burger.
 In this ReadMe we will explain the project functionality

 Firstly, for the Orders the following problems have been solved and now can be completed.